-During the Summer 2017 term, students will take a trip to SF Bay Area tech company and hear from accomplished guest speakers.
+During the Fall 2017 term, students will take a trip to SF Bay Area tech company and hear from accomplished guest speakers.

 To be considered for admissions, students are required to take part in an interview.
 Applicants will receive an invitation to be interviewed after the registration deadline has passed.
 Be sure to check your email for updates about the admissions process.

 Consistent attendance is required and students are not allowed to miss more than 3 classes.
 This is because the classes offer a ton of information every day and we do not want students falling behind.